 - Is there a road maintenance agreement?

-- How much will it cost each landowner to maintain the road?
+- How much will it cost each landowner to maintain the shared private road?

 - Do the residents adhere to the agreement?